 Performance During A Selected Period.

-This report uses data from the Routine Services Data Defects section to determine which Defects have been completed during a period.
-It should be grouped by provider and be able to be filtered by Date_Rasied for a period.
+This report uses data from the Routine Services Data Defects section, the Requests section, the accomplishments section and the inspections section to determine several metrics.
+It should be grouped by provider and be able to be filtered by the various completion dates mentioned in the table below.

-This report needs to link the RSAM asset back to RSD in nm_inv_items.
+This report needs to link the RSAM, RSDE and RSIN assets back to RSD in nm_inv_items.